NatLibFi/NDL-VuFind2-Vagrant/README.md

 * either set the EXTERNAL_SOLR_URL in the conf files (also set INSTALL_SOLR + INSTALL_RECMAN to _false_ as they are not needed), or
 * add the external URL to the _NDL-VuFind2/local/config/vufind/config.ini_ file after install.

-See [Wiki](https://github.com/NatLibFi/NDL-VuFind2-Vagrant/wiki) for more configuration information.
+See [Wiki](https://github.com/NatLibFi/NDL-VuFind2-Vagrant/wiki) for more platform and provider specific configuration options.

 ### Use